Diverticular disease and diverticulitis can be managed well in the community, with GPs, pharmacists and dietitians playing major roles.

 Appropriate community pharmacy management and referral of patients with chronic peripheral joint pain

 A summary of best practice joint pain management recommendations for use by community pharmacy teams.

-A guide to help community pharmacy team members effectively engage with patients and have a conversation about joint pain symptoms.
+A guide to help community pharmacy team members effectively engage in conversations with patients about joint pain symptoms.

 Of the nearly 237 million medication errors occurring in England each year, 28% have the potential to cause harm.
 This article outlines the immediate steps to be taken following identification of a medicines safety incident.

 Access to colorectal cancer screening varies across the UK.
 This article describes the various tests and how community pharmacists can promote them.

 As outlined in Public Health England’s ‘UK Measles and Rubella elimination strategy’, MMR vaccination needs to improve to achieve and maintain elimination in line with recommendations from the World Health Organization.

 Try our quiz, with questions based on 2018’s CPD and learning articles, and test your knowledge of subjects ranging from depression in children and young people, menopause, type 1 diabetes mellitus and Parkinson’s disease.

 How to advise parents, dispell myths and spot the ‘red flags’ for onward referral.